geomorphlab/medaes/day1.md

 ## Homework

 Make an equivalent notebook to the one above where you ingest your own spreadsheet and plot some data from it.

+To open Jupyter Labs just type `jupyter-lab` into your terminal.
+It will open up a console in a tab on your browser.